Anis Mehmeti: Club career

 Mehmeti played for Fulham and Tottenham Hotspur as a schoolboy, before joining Norwich City in 2017.
 In 2019, Mehmeti signed a contract extension with Norwich until 2020.
 In November 2019, Mehmeti joined Essex Senior League side Woodford Town, until March when the season was cancelled due to the COVID-19 pandemic.

-On 29 September 2020, Mehmeti joined EFL Championship side Wycombe Wanderers following the introduction of a ‘B Team’ programme at the club.
+On 29 September 2020, Mehmeti joined EFL Championship side Wycombe Wanderers following the introduction of a 'B Team' programme at the club.
 He made his professional debut on 17 October 2020, appearing as a 79th-minute substitute during a 2–1 loss to Millwall.
 He scored his first professional goal in a 1–1 draw against Queens Park Rangers on 19 December 2020.
 On 30 November 2021 he signed a new contract keeping him at Wycombe Wanderers until June 2024.

-On 31 January 2023, Mehmeti signed for Championship club Bristol City on a three-and-a-half year deal.
+On 31 January 2023, Mehmeti signed for Championship club Bristol City on a three-and-a-half-year deal.
 The fee, although undisclosed, was a club-record fee received for Wycombe.

 International career

-Mehmeti represented the Albania under-19 team.
+Mehmeti represented Albania at under-16 and under-19 levels.

 On 25 May 2021, Mehmeti earned his first call-up to the Albania national under-21 football team for the 2023 UEFA European Under-21 Championship qualification match against Andorra under-21s on 4 June 2021 and a friendly match against Bulgaria under-21s on 8 June 2021, eventually making his debut and scoring his first goal in the first of those games.

 In March 2023, he received his first call-up to the Albanian senior national team for the UEFA Euro 2024 qualifying match against Poland.